-Vancouver, British Columbia – September 24, 2020 – Cabral Gold Inc. (“Cabral” or the “Company”) (TSXV: CBR) (OTC: CBGZF) is pleased to announce the identification of at least six new NE trending high-grade veins in the Machichie SW area located immediately north of the MG deposit, at the Cuiú Cuiú gold district in northern Brazil.
-Highlights are as follows;
+Vancouver, British Columbia–(Newsfile Corp. – September 24, 2020) – Cabral Gold Inc. (TSXV: CBR) (OTC: CBGZF) (“Cabral” or the “Company“) is pleased to announce the identification of at least six new NE trending high-grade veins in the Machichie SW area located immediately north of the MG deposit, at the Cuiú Cuiú gold district in northern Brazil.
+Highlights are as follows:

 The Machichie SW target area of the Cuiú Cuiú district is located between the E-W trending MG deposit, which currently contains an Initial Inferred Resource of 8.6Mt @ 1.45 g/t gold (400,000oz), and the recently discovered Machichie zone, which is a parallel E-W trending zone located approximately 500m north of the MG deposit.